pa11y/pa11y-dashboard/README.md

 Pa11y Dashboard uses a [MongoDB] database to store the results of the tests.
 The database doesn't have to be in the same server or computer where Pa11y Dashboard is running from.

-Pa11y Dashboard uses [puppeteer] to create a headless instance of the Chromium browser in order to run the tests.
+Pa11y Dashboard uses [Puppeteer] to create a headless instance of the Chromium browser in order to run the tests.
 On certain environments this may require additional dependencies to be installed.
 For example, in Debian/Ubuntu systems you may need to install the `libnss3` and `libgconf-2-4` libraries in order to be able to run tests on Pa11y Dashboard.
 Please refer to the documentation from your provider for details on how to do this.

 ## Setting up Pa11y Dashboard